pblack/docs/content/managing-content/default-fields.md

 * Using the configuration options for your static site generator
 * By setting up a default value in your *Front Matter Templates*

-See the docs below for more information.
+See the references below for more information.

----
-related: []
-- Defaults (Jekyll)
-- Defaults (Hugo)
-- Front Matter Templates Doc